mamagoooot/STORY_wren-kellan/README.md

 - Kellan breaks mission protocol
 - Final confrontation (rescue, fake death, or mutual collapse)
 - They go separate ways or vanish together
 ---

+#### CHAPTER 15 – "The Dumbest Smart Plan"
+She pitches a plan.
+He says no. Then does it anyway.
+It works.
+Then explodes in their faces.
+Literally.

+---

+#### CHAPTER 16 – "The Battle of Ren Faire"
+They lure the agency to a Ren Faire.
+Wren rallies the bards, trolls, and goblins.

+**Wren:** “These are trained actors!
+Beat the crap out of them!”
+**Kellan:** “They’re not.”
+**Wren:** “That’s a you problem.”

+Blood.
+Laughter.
+Lutes.
+One perfect photo.
+One impulsive kiss.

+---

+#### CHAPTER 17 – "Death by Mead"
+(Still in progress...)

+---
+---

 ## 🪄 WORLDBUILDING & STYLE